tilemill-project/tilemill/_posts/docs/guides/0203-01-01-advanced-map-design.md

 ### Images as Icons

 TileMill supports using **SVG (Scalable Vector Graphic)** images as markers on your map.
 It is possible that we could use a custom-made tornado icon in place of the circle markers.
 The first thing you need is the SVG file saved somewhere on your system, preferably in your project folder for the sake of organization (Documents/MapBox/project/project-name/).
-Then it's all in the Carto.
+Then it's all in the CartoCSS.
   ![](/tilemill/assets/pages/svg-icons-1.png)

 1. `point-file`